-- (a) To undertake an internal pilot randomised controlled trial to: (i) check the feasibility of the study, including whether it is possible to recruit, randomise and follow up 800 participants; (ii) check the sample size calculation assumptions and the attrition rate; and (iii) explore and address any issues regarding footwear compliance. - (b) To assess whether or not slip resistant footwear will lead to a reduction in falls and whether or not the provision of the footwear would be cost-effective. - To disseminate the findings of this study using the Health and Safety Executive, NHS Trust managers and Health and Safety managers.
-This will be in addition to publishing the results of the study in key journals and publishing the PHR report.
+- (a) To undertake an internal pilot randomised controlled trial to: (i) check the feasibility of the study, including whether it is possible to recruit, randomise and follow up 800 participants; (ii) check the sample size calculation assumptions and the attrition rate; and (iii) explore and address any issues regarding footwear compliance. - (b) To assess whether or not slip resistant footwear will lead to a reduction in the number of falls (both resulting from a slip or not) over 14 weeks. - (c) To assess whether or not slip resistant footwear will lead to a reduction in the proportion of participants who experience a slip, fall or fracture over 14 weeks. - (d) To assess whether or not slip resistant footwear will lead to an increase in the time to first slip or fall from randomisation. - (e) To assess whether or not the provision of the footwear would be cost-effective. - (f) To disseminate the findings of this study using the Health and Safety Executive, publishing the results of the study in key journals and in a National Institute for